 A codicil can affect the loved ones named in your will in certain ways:

 The codicil can also affect the assets in your estate, including which property goes to whom.
 You can use the codicil to add or remove specific bequests or change the beneficiaries of specific bequests.

 To add a codicil to you will, first you need to draft one, or have a lawyer do it.
 You need to make sure the terms of the codicil do not conflict with those of the will itself, which could cause the will to be invalidated.

 To help your heirs avoid a headache after you die, bring the witnesses to a notary and have him or her notarize the “self-proved” section of the codicil.
-This removes a roadblock for your beneficiaries, who would otherwise have to prove, before a probate judge, that you made the amendment on your own volition.
+The self-proving affidavit makes it so that your witnesses won't have to give in-person testimony to prove that you really wrote and signed the will.

 The codicil may be attached to your physical will documents.
-Your will may also be reprinted with the codicil in place.
-Previous versions of the will that do not contain the codicil will be considered invalid.
+Your will may also be reprinted with the codicil in place, but it will have to be independently executed.

 Your loved ones’ power of attorney does not allow them to make changes to your will at all, including adding a codicil, revoking the will, or creating a new will in your name.
 In order to create or amend a will, you must have testamentary capacity, meaning that you’re of sound mind and not under coercion.

-When you amend your will, you’re actually revoking all previous versions of the will.
+When you amend your will, all terms the will remain in force, with the addition of the codicil's term.
 The terms of the will plus the codicil constitute your new last will and testament.
-Future codicils will revoke previous versions of the will that do not contain them.

 If it’s a separate document, keep your codicil in the same place as your will.